When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Pricing

-Even though HMA’s 36-month plan brings an attractive price, we wished to see it more affordable.
-Also, we’re disappointed that there are no anonymous payment methods.
+Even though HMA’s 36-month plan brings an attractive price, it could be more affordable given its performance.
+Also, we’re disappointed that it doesn't offer anonymous payment options.
 Our Score: 5/10

-HMA offers three subscription plans, with prices varying based on the duration of each plan.
-So here’s what you can expect from HMA VPN.
+HMA offers three subscription plans, with prices varying based on the duration and the number of devices you want to connect to.
+The more devices you need, the higher the plan cost.
+Here’s what you can expect from HMA VPN.

 How Much Is HMA VPN?